List of Columbia University people

 This is a partially sorted list of notable persons who have had ties to Columbia University.
 For further listing of notable Columbians see: Notable alumni at Columbia College of Columbia University; Columbia University School of General Studies; Columbia Law School; Columbia Business School; Columbia University Graduate School of Journalism; Columbia Graduate School of Architecture, Planning and Preservation; Columbia University College of Physicians and Surgeons; Columbia University Graduate School of Education (Teachers College); Fu Foundation School of Engineering and Applied Science; Columbia Graduate School of Arts and Sciences; Columbia University School of Professional Studies; Columbia University School of the Arts; the School of International and Public Affairs; and Barnard College.
 The following lists are incomplete.

 Nobel laureates

-As of October 2020, 84 Nobel laureates were affiliated with Columbia University.
-43 Nobel laureates are the alumni of Columbia University.
-19 of these alumni have also served on the faculty or staff of the university.
-There are 41 non-alumni Nobel laureates who have been in service—as faculty, research scientists, research or postdoctoral fellows—to the university.
-Columbia University does not count a visiting professor as one of its own.
-Only those Nobel laureates who have spent a year or more at the university are counted.
-If Nobel laureates who have spent less than a year at the university were counted, the number of Nobel laureates affiliated with Columbia would be 96, more than any other academic institution.
-In addition, Columbia ranks third in the number of Nobel Laureates it has graduated compared to other institutions in the world, surpassed only by the University of Cambridge and Harvard University.
-See List of Nobel Laureates by university affiliation.